quetzalliwrites/technical-writing-portfolio/reference-docs/kubectl-debug-cheatsheet.md

 | `kubectl exec`        | Explore a container and review its internal log files or configurations.                              |
 | `kubectl debug`       | Create a pod copy that continues to run for troubleshooting, even if the container encounters errors. |

-The table below explains some `kubectl` flags you'll want to use with the above commands.
+The table below explains some `kubectl` flags you'll want to use with these commands.

 | Command          | Flags                            | Description                                             |
 |------------------|----------------------------------|---------------------------------------------------------|